sushilsridhar/cs-fundamentals/ds/HEAPS.md

-# When to think of heaps?
+# When to choose heaps?

+> when a particular order needs to be maintained for a group of elements,
+> even after removing or adding elements the order is maintained

+<ins>example</ins>
+if given a set of elements, find the max, find the second max, find the n max?

-A max heap will have the largest number at the top of it.
-Once the top number is removed, it will have the second-largest number at the top.
+A max heap will have the largest number at the top of it, Once the top number is removed, it will have the second-largest number at the top
-Once the second-largest number is removed, we will have the third-largest number at the top.
+Once the second-largest number is removed, we will have the third-largest number at the top

 # Implementation